polilluminato/organizeEmojiOne/README.md

 # organizeEmojiOne

-This is my repo to organize all the EmojiOne emoji
+This is the repo of the code that I wrote to organize all the [EmojiOne emoji](http://emojione.com/) with a simple script in javascript.